 Dawn Wright is a geographer and oceanographer, Chief Scientist of the Environmental Systems Research Institute (Esri), and Courtesy Professor at Oregon State University.
 Her work has focused on mapping the ocean floor in locations all over the world.
 Dr. Wright has also assisted with several outreach and policy programs, hoping to encourage more minority and female students to consider a career in the sciences.
 In 1991, Dr. Wright became the first African-American woman to dive to the ocean floor in Alvin, a deep-sea submersible vehicle, and in 2022 she became the first, and only, African-American to dive to Challenger Deep, the deepest point on Earth.
 An elected member of both the National Academy of Sciences and the National Academy of Engineering, as well as the American Academy of Arts & Sciences, Dr. Wright earned a Ph.D. in Physical Geography and Marine Geology from the University of California, Santa Barbara.
 Dr. Wright also holds a B.S. cum laude in Geology from Wheaton College (Illinois), and an M.S. in Oceanography from Texas A&M.

-Jessica Gephart is an Assistant Professor in Environmental Science at American University.
+Jessica Gephart is an Assistant Professor in the School of Aquatic and Fishery Sciences at the University of Washington.
+She previously worked as an Assistant Professor at American University.
 Dr. Gephart received her Ph.D. in Environmental Science from the University of Virginia and completed a postdoctoral fellowship at the National Socio-Environmental Synthesis Center.
 Her research focuses on the intersection of seafood globalization and environmental change, evaluating how seafood trade drives distant environmental impacts, as well as how environmental shocks disrupt seafood trade.
 Her work brings together global trade data, local consumption data, and environmental impact data to understand the opportunities and risks of seafood globalization for sustainable production and food security.

 Prineha Narang is a Professor and Howard Reiss Chair in Physical Sciences at UCLA where she leads an interdisciplinary group in quantum science and technology.
 Prior to moving to UCLA, she was an Assistant Professor of Computational Materials Science at Harvard University.
 Before starting on the Harvard faculty, Dr. Narang was an Environmental Fellow at Harvard, and worked as a research scholar in condensed matter theory at the Massachusetts Institute of Technology (MIT).
 She received an M.S. and Ph.D. in Applied Physics from the California Institute of Technology (Caltech).
 Narang’s work has been recognized by many honors, including APS’ Maria Goeppert Mayer Award and the Mildred Dresselhaus Prize.